-The security appliance will make efforts to verify if the data in retransmits are the same as the original.
-If the data does not match, then the connection is dropped by the security appliance.
+The ASA will make efforts to verify if the data in retransmits are the same as the original.
+If the data does not match, then the connection is dropped by the ASA.
 When this feature is enabled, packets on the TCP connection are only allowed in order.
 For more details, see the queue-limit command.